 Once the GNSS data is processed, use the File Data Coverage plot in conjunction with the Velocity Profile plot to decide which alignment mode to use.
-A static coarse alignment of two minutes in both directions is preferred for optimal processing.
+Perform a static coarse alignment for two minutes in both directions for optimal processing unless you are working with a MEMS-based system.